EarthCubeInGeo/resen/docs/Building_ReSEn_Container.md

 ## Running the image in a container

-    sudo docker run -p 8000:8000 --name testing resen/testing bash
+    sudo docker run -tdp 8000:8000 --name testing resen/testing bash

 This creates an instance of the "resen/testing" docker image in a container called "testing".
 It forwards port 8000 inside the container to port 8000 outside of the container.
+The -t flag is to allocate a terminal and the -d, --detach is to run the container in background.
 Finally, it runs the command "bash" inside the container.
 For starting jupyterhub, see below.

 To stop this container you can use: